 \item We have

 \end{itemize} \end{defn}

 \begin{thm}[ {\cite[Theorem 3.22]{GigHan}}] Let $(X,d,m)$ be an a.e.\ locally doubling and measured-length space, $I\subset \mathbb R$ a closed, possibly unbounded, interval and $w_d,w_m:I\to\mathbb [0,\infty)$ a couple of warping functions.
 Assume that $w_m$ is strictly positive in the interior of $I$.
 Then the warped product space $(X_w,d_w,m_w)$, where $X_w= I \times_w X$, is almost everywhere doubling and a measured-length space.
-Hence, it has the Sobolev-to-Lipschitz property. \end{thm}
+Hence, it has the Sobolev to Lipschitz property. \end{thm}

-The following result may be shown from the equivalence of the so-called Beppo-Levi space (\cite[Definitions 3.8, 3.9]{GigHan}) and the Sobolev space on warped products obtained by Gigli-Han.
+The following result may be shown from the equivalence of the Beppo-Levi space (\cite[Definitions 3.8, 3.9]{GigHan}) and the Sobolev space on warped products obtained by Gigli-Han.
 For simplicity, we will not restate here the precise definition of the Beppo-Levi space, rather only summarize their results in a manner suitable for our purposes (cf. \cite[Propositions 3.10, 3.13, 3.14]{GigHan}).
 Given $f:X_w\to\mathbb R$, let $f^{(t)}:X\to\mathbb R$ and $f^{(x)}:I\to\mathbb R$ denote the functions $f^{(t)}(x)=f(t,x)$ and $f^{(x)}(t)=f(t,x)$.

 \begin{thm}[\cite{GigHan}] Let $(X,d,m)$ be a metric measure space, $I\subset \mathbb R$ a closed, possibly unbounded, interval and $w_d,w_m:I\to\mathbb [0,\infty)$ warping functions.
-Suppose that $\{ w_m=0\} $ is finite and for some $C \in \mathbb R$, $w_m(t) \leq C \inf_{s: w_m(s)=0} |t-s|$ for all $t \in I$, then the following two are equivalent: \begin{itemize} \item[1.] $f \in W^{1,2}(X_w,d_w,m_w)$ \item[2.] \begin{itemize} \item [(i)] for $m$-a.e.\ $x\in X$ we have $f^{(x)} \in W^{1,2}(\mathbb R, d_{Euc}, w_m\mathcal L^1)$, \item[(ii)] for ${w_m}\mathcal L^1$-a.e. $t\in \mathbb R$ we have $f^{(t)}\in W^{1,2}(X)$, \item[(iii)] For all $(t,x) \in X_w$,
+Suppose that $\{ w_m=0\} $ is finite and for some $C >0$, $w_m(t) \leq C \inf_{\{s:\, w_m(s)=0\}} |t-s|$ for all $t \in I$, then the following two are equivalent: \begin{itemize} \item[1.] $f \in W^{1,2}(X_w,d_w,m_w)$ \item[2.] \begin{itemize} \item [(i)] For $m$-a.e.\ $x\in X$ we have $f^{(x)} \in W^{1,2}(\mathbb R, d_{Euc}, w_m\mathcal L^1)$, \item[(ii)] For ${w_m}\mathcal L^1$-a.e. $t\in \mathbb R$ we have $f^{(t)}\in W^{1,2}(X)$, \item[(iii)] For all $(t,x) \in X_w$,

 \end{itemize} \end{itemize} \end{thm}